KMI FacultyKMI is proud to work with a roster of distinguished faculty members from around the world to deliver programs

 President & CEO, International Council of Small Business (ICSB)

-Dr. Ayman El Tarabishy is currently an Associate Teaching Professor of Management at the George Washington University’s School of Business.
+Dr. Ayman El Tarabishy is currently a Teaching Professor of Management at the George Washington University’s School of Business.
 He is an award winning author and teacher, just been recently awarded the Most Outstanding faculty voted by students five years consecutive – 2015-2011.
 Dr. Tarabishy is the only faculty in the GW School of Business that teaches in two nationally ranked programs.
 He developed the first Social Entrepreneurship and Innovation and Creativity courses offered to MBA and undergraduate students throughout the school of business.

 Dr. El Tarabishy is also the President & CEO of the International Council for Small Business (ICSB), the oldest and largest non-profit organization across the globe devoted to advancing small business research and practices.
 ICSB is a coalition of more than a dozen national organizations across the globe and represented in over eighty countries.

 Dr. El Tarabishy created and managed the Global Entrepreneurship Research and Policy Conference (GWOctober.org) that is hosted at the George Washington University.
 The GW October conference connects the latest and most cutting edge of entrepreneurship research to the most pressing and important national and international policy to promote entrepreneurship and SMEs.
 The intersection of these two important topics makes the conference vital for global development.